The Moving Child Films I, II and III

 Resources

-Below we share some of our favourite movement development, movement education and movement therapy websites, offering rich information and links to help you find a variety of movement therapy practitioners.
+Below we share some of our favourite movement development, movement education and movement therapy websites, offering rich information and links to help you find a variety of movement educators and movement therapy practitioners.

 • The American Dance Therapy Association: www.adta.org